-- 5 Change the jumper position for each voice/fax channel that is connecting to an E&M trunk that is not a type 2.
-If you have two voice/fax channel boards in your unit and you need to change the jumpers on the second board, remove the six screws from the top board and disconnect the ribbon cable from the top board. - 6 Slide the top cover back on to the chassis. - 7 Replace the front panel and secure it by tightening the two Phillips quarter turn screws. - 8 Return to your Phase 1 Cabling Procedure.
+- 5. Change the jumper position for each voice/fax channel that is connecting to an E&M trunk that is not a type 2.
+If you have two voice/fax channel boards in your unit and you need to change the jumpers on the second board, remove the six screws from the top board and disconnect the ribbon cable from the top board. - 6.
+Slide the top cover back on to the chassis and replace the screws. - 7.
+Replace the front panel and secure it by tightening the two Phillips quarter turn screws. - 8.
+Return to the Cabling Procedure.